 Programs offer a certificate based upon achieving certain observing goals and completion is recognized with a beautiful award pin.
 You are required to observe a specific number of objects from a list or of a specific type (meteors, comets, etc.) with a specific type of instrument (eyes, binoculars, telescope).
 Some programs have multiple levels of accomplishment within the program, and some permit observations of different types (manual vs. go-to, visual vs. imaging) and note this on your certificate.
 There is no time limit for completing the required observing (except for the Planetary Transit Special Awards and the NASA Observing Challenges), but good record keeping is required.

 The programs are designed to be individual effort.
 Each observer must perform all the requirements of each program themselves and not rely on other people to locate the objects.
-This technique is called "piggy-backing" and is not acceptable for logging objects for any of the programs.
+This is called "piggy-backing" and is not acceptable for logging objects for any of the programs.
 You are allowed to look through another observer’s telescope to see what the object looks like, but you still need to locate and observe the object on your own.

 When you reach the requisite number of objects, your observing logs are examined by an appropriate authority and you will receive a certificate and pin to proclaim to all that you have reached your goal.
 Please only include observations that are part of that specific Observing Program.
 Do not include observations from other Obseving Programs.
 This could result in your submission being returned to you.
 Many local astronomical societies even post lists of those who have obtained their certificates as does the Astronomical League.